username1290/Montessori-Pals---Alphabet/README.md

 # Montessori-Pals---Alphabet
 Construct 2 - full code of project, enjoy!

-If you want to test it, just upload the exported iOS project to https://build.phonegap.com/
+It works flawlessly if you use Phonegap to build it https://build.phonegap.com/